HolsteinZahler/tableu_challenge/README.md

 ## Data prep

 Though I prepared many more files for use, I was only able to use the past two years worth of data.
 The gathered data was about 754 Mb.
-The jupyter notebook file ``data_prep.ipynb`` was used to automate extraction of zip files and to standardize data column labels.
+The jupyter notebook file ``data_prep.ipynb`` was used to automate extraction of zip files, standardize data column labels, and gather data into a single csv file (``gathered_bike_data.csv``) to be loaded in Tableu.

  In a Tableu work book, I made three stories corresponding to the three dashboards.
 The captions for these are under the next three headings.